NicolasWebDev/dotfiles/vim/bundle/YouCompleteMe/README.md

 look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.

-### Ubuntu Linux x64 Installation
+### Ubuntu Linux x64

 Please refer to the full Installation Guide below; the following commands are provided on a best-effort basis and may not work for you.

-Make sure you have Vim 7.3.598 with python2 support.
+Make sure you have Vim 7.3.598 with python2 or python3 support.
 Ubuntu 14.04 and later have a Vim that's recent enough.
 You can see the version of Vim installed by running `vim --version`.
 If the version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

 Install YouCompleteMe with [Vundle][].

 **Remember:** YCM is a plugin with a compiled component.
-If you **update** YCM using Vundle and the ycm_support_libs library APIs have changed (happens rarely), YCM will notify you to recompile it.
+If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

 Install development tools and CMake: `sudo apt-get install build-essential cmake`

-Make sure you have Python headers installed: `sudo apt-get install python-dev`.
+Make sure you have Python headers installed: `sudo apt-get install python-dev python3-dev`.

 Compiling YCM **with** semantic support for C-family languages: